-Fertility preservation is a popular and important way for men, women and families to safely and effectively preserve their eggs, sperm and embryos for future use.
+Fertility preservation is a popular and important way for men, women, and families to safely and effectively preserve their eggs, sperm, and embryos for future use.
 Women are born with all the eggs they will ever have.
 As women age fertility gradually declines.
 By age 35, a woman’s egg reserves have declined in quantity and quality, reducing fertility.
-And, the risk of a child with genetic abnormalities increases with the age for both women and men.
+And, the risk of a child with genetic abnormalities increases with age for both women and men.

 Elective Fertility Preservation

-Egg freezing expands reproductive options, preserves young, healthy eggs and extends child bearing years.
-Three quarters of women who freeze their eggs do so because they haven’t found Mr. Right.
+Egg freezing expands reproductive options, preserves young, healthy eggs, and extends childbearing years.
+Three-quarters of women who freeze their eggs do so because they haven’t found the right partner.
 The numbers of young women who delay starting a family, in the desire to finish their education or focus on their careers before having children, are increasing.

-Freezing eggs removes the pressure of finding Mr. Right before a certain age.
+Freezing eggs removes the pressure of finding the right partner before a certain age.
 They want a family but only when the time is right for them.
 They can optimize their chance for conception in the future while they pursue their personal and professional goals.

 However, freezing eggs is not a guarantee of a baby, but is fertility insurance.
 If a woman has her eggs frozen at 25 and doesn’t use them until she is 40, she has the same chance of a successful pregnancy as if she were still 25!
 This is why it is so beneficial to preserve eggs, at a young age.

 Still, there are risks when the decision to use frozen eggs is made.
 Until the eggs are used, it is not possible to know the outcome.
 Frozen eggs must survive thawing, fertilization, and implantation to create a baby.